AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 ## Conclusion

 Through this document, you have learned how to easily use the official OpenAI DALL-E image generation feature with the OpenAI Images Generations API.
-We hope this document helps you better integrate and use the API.
+We hope this document helps you better integrate and use this API.
 If you have any questions, please feel free to contact our technical support team.